+There's often a lot of confusion between CX and UX: customer experience (CX) and user experience (UX).
 The terms are, in fact, closely related, so it is not surprising they're not so clearly delineated.
 Both concern a customer's experience of a brand and both impact a brand’s bottom line.
 Talk about confusing!

-We felt the new year deserved a fresh take, so today we’ll explore the differences between customer experience and user experience and where they overlap.
+Let's explore the differences between customer experience and user experience and where they overlap.

-So what is CX?
+What is CX?

 Customer experience is the end-to-end journey a customer has with your brand, and the relationship that forms as a result.
 It consists of every interaction a customer has with you.
 This includes both online and offline interactions, such as:

-• In-person service
+- In-person service

-• Online customer service
+- Online customer service

-• A brand’s online presence (social channels and searchability)
+- A brand’s online presence (social channels and searchability)

-• Website design and function
+- Website design and function

-• Applications
+- Applications

-• Advertising
+- Advertising

-• In-store digital devices
+- In-store digital devices

-• Content
+- Content

-• Emails
+- Emails

 What is UX?

 The core concept behind UX is that users have to find a particular product inherently valuable.
-For this to be the case each process has to abide by Peter Morville’s UX Honeycomb.
-According to this model the following facets contribute to a valuable experience and form the foundations of user experience:
+For this to be the case, each process has to abide by Peter Morville’s UX Honeycomb.
+According to this model, the following facets contribute to a valuable experience and form the foundations of user experience:

 And what do they do?

 So compared to CX, UX has a more singular, operational focus that looks at the user’s interface with a product or website.
-It relates strongly to design principles, and is usually measured with metrics such as success rate, error rates and conversion rates and in relation to a specific product.
+It relates strongly to design principles, and is usually measured with b2b marketing metrics such as success rate, error rates and conversion rates and in relation to a specific product.

 By way of contrast CX is an overall approach to brand management.
 It forms the heart of a brand, and is the driver of the brand-customer relationship.
 The customer experience is measured by the Net Promoter Score (NPS), which is the willingness of a user to recommend the brand to friends or family.
 (Next time you see this question “Would you recommend our brand to your friends and family,” you’ll know you participated in an NPS survey, and remember - you read it here first).